|

 representation is perfect in an absolute sense.
 It cannot be surpassed.

 (Colossians 2:9).
-Pure and simple, all the fullness of Divinity dwelling in bodily form is a representational aspect.
+Pure and simple, all the fullness of the Godhead

-'Deity' in Colossians
+'Godhead' in Colossians

 which is "an abstract noun for theos," the usual Greek word